Sudeepam97/markdown_notes/cplusplus.md

 * If `ptr` is a pointer to an `int` then `ptr + 1` will increment this address by 4 bytes.
 If it is a pointer to `char` then the address is incremented by 1 byte.

 ## References
-* A reference is basically another name for an already existing variable,
+* A reference is basically another name for an already existing variable.
 ```cpp
 int i = 17;
 int& r = i; // `r` is our reference variable